CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 |       **Overall** |      **20.7** |

 <br>
-###### Bicycle speed (km/hr) by month
-*Hover over each data point to compare the average bicycle speed by month.*

-<iframe src="/data_stories/visuals/bicycle_flows/speed_chart.html" allowfullscreen class="video-wrap full-width" height="500px" style="border:none;"></iframe>

 #### Direction
 <br>
-With the cycling commute interrupted by pandemic restrictions, were we cycling in different directions?
+With the cycling commutes interrupted by pandemic restrictions, were we cycling in different directions?

 While across the period there does appear to be a reduction in North/South journeys, and an increase in North West/South travel, the extent to which we can interpret this trend is limited, as: